-Several years ago, Jenna gave me my heart's deepest desire: a doggie DNA test.
+Several years ago, Jenna gave me a doggie DNA test.
 We swabbed the inside of Darby's cheek, mailed it off, and a few weeks later received a family tree, showing Darby's parents, grandparents, and great grandparents-half of them beagles, a quarter of them English springer spaniels, and a quarter of them a bunch of other breeds.
 Suddenly, this mystery dog that we had rescued made sense.